 11th St. SB just past the end of Fort Duquesne Blvd.
 EB.
 I didn't see another ALT.
 380 shield, and it seems that if this route ever officially existed, it's dead now.
 Up on the railroad overpass past Smallman St. is the old clearance sign and the remnants of what appeared to be a red circle.
 That may have been a red Pennsylvania RR keystone inside the circle, since the Pittsburgh, Fort Wayne, and Chicago Railway was part of the Penn.
 RR system.

-Click to drive Fort Duquesne Blvd. westbound from the last traffic light onto the I-279 Fort Duquesne Bridge.
-This is technically the "10th St. Bypass", even though it doesn't begin until west of 10th St. It was the route of PA 380 Alternate but there are no shields left.
+Click to drive Fort Duquesne Blvd. and the 10th Street Bypass westbound from the last traffic light onto the I-279 Fort Duquesne Bridge and into the I-376 Fort Pitt Tunnel.
+This was the route of PA 380 Alternate but there are no shields left.
 Fort Duquesne Blvd. itself technically continues on the surface (the opposite direction of the first two photos on this page), but I'm including the video here in all its patched concrete glory.